 And when the verification period is over and you’re provided with all the information you requested and it’s proven that you own that loan, it’s now mandatory from your own part to comply with their terms and pay their loans within the specified terms or else they have the right to take legal action against you.

-Debt collection dispute are very common these days and they can be somewhat difficult to deal with, if you need any help regarding debt collection contact us at Massey & Duffy so that we can answer all your questions.
+Debt collection dispute is very common these days and they can be somewhat difficult to deal with if you need any help regarding debt collection to contact us at Massey & Duffy so that we can answer all your questions.